 Personal Factors in Reciprocal Determinism

-The individual component includes all the characteristics that have been rewarded in the past.
-Personality and cognitive factors play an important part in how a person behaves, including all of the individual's expectations, beliefs, and unique personality characteristics.
+Personality and cognitive factors play an essential part in how a person behaves, including all of the individual's expectations, beliefs, and unique personality characteristics.

 Example